-- Our SENCo and SEN Manager oversees all support and progress of any child requiring additional support across the school.
+- Our SENCO and Inclusion Managers oversee all support and progress of any child requiring additional support across the school.

-- The class teacher will oversee, plan and work with each child with SEND (Special Educational Needs or Disabilities) in their class to ensure that progress in every area is made.
+- The Class Teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.